It takes become invisible braces an average of 6 months to straighten a smile… now let us break that down.

 You’ll (sorta) see into the future

-Wonder what your teeth will look like when you’re done with your treatment?
+Wonder what your teeth will look like when you’re done with your become journey?
 Don’t have to wonder further – we’ll show you!

-When you send us an impression of your smile, our orthodontists at the labs will review the impressions and create a 3D model of your current smile and your new smile – so you can see what it’ll look like before you start your treatment.
+When you come to do a scan of your smile, our partner dentists will review the impressions and create a 3D model of your current smile and your new smile – so you can see what it’ll look like before you start your becomejourney.
 With this, you only commit to paying for your invisible braces if you’re satisfied with the smile preview.
 That’s why we’re really 100% commitment-free!

 Meeting your invisible braces